-Creative branding helps build strong brand identity by optimizing different forms of content (copy, video, audio) with different media (social, print, TV).
+It helps businesses build strong brand identities by optimizing different forms of content (copy, video, audio) with different media (social, print, TV).

 Climate change and global warming have become a rising cause for concern for all of us.
 More and more consumers are refusing to buy from brands that aren’t sensitive to climate change.

-That’s why it’s imperative for companies to shift to more climate-conscious practices if they wish to stay in the game.
-Eco-friendly packaging, utilizing recycled or ethically-sourced materials are examples of such practices.
+That’s why companies must shift to more climate-conscious practices if they wish to stay in the game.
+Eco-friendly packaging, and utilizing recycled or ethically-sourced materials are examples of such practices.

 To promote or advertise such practices, it’s no longer a norm to use “environmental” colors or designs.
 Sustainable brands are moving away from the usage of greens and browns or images of trees and plants.
 Instead, they’re conveying their messages in quirky, more personalized ways.